MusicPlayerDaemon/MPD/doc/protocol.rst

     decoder plugins support it.
 For example, on Ogg files, this lists the Vorbis comments.

+:command:`readlyrics {URI}`
+    Read lyrics from the file specified by "URI".
+This "URI" can be a path relative to the music directory or an absolute path.

 :command:`readpicture {URI} {OFFSET}`
     Locate a picture for the given song and return a chunk of the image file at offset ``OFFSET``.
 This is usually implemented by